Dr. Obaje holding Glucosamine Molecule

 substances in the market today.
 The layman taking Glucosamine, the Doctors and the pharmacists in

-the hospitals, and the laboratory scientists, who conduct experiments in test-tubes, all have
+the hospitals, and the laboratory scientists, they all have

 different stories and views about glucosamine.
 Even health regulatory authorities classify

 Glucosamine differently in different countries.
 While some countries classify Glucosamine

 as drug, others classify it as supplement, yet other countries classify Glucosamine as

 As a scientist, I wanted to find out as much as possible about Glucosamine and to understand

 what really was going on.